radapdal/process/webdevelopmentworkflow.md

 **Handling missed criteria**

-Upon testing, there will also be times when a scenario or result is pointed out that may not be intended to the issue being developed.
+Upon testing, there will also be times when a scenario or result is pointed out that may not be intended with regards the issue being developed.
 In this case communicate the result to the issue developer, see if it is intended or not.

-- If it is intended but not in the definitions, relay to the Dev Lead and update the definition.
+- If it is intended but not in the definitions, relay to the Dev Lead and check merit for definition update.
-- If it is not intended but within the scope of the issue, relay to the Dev Lead and update the definition.
+- If it is not intended but within the scope of the issue, relay to the Dev Lead and check merit for definition update.
 - If it is not intended and is out of scope of the issue, tag the Project Manager and request for processing.

 Comment the resolution and proceed with the testing workflow.